Boeing top engineer says he's confident 787 is safe

 "We cool our batteries.
 We put them through tests like you wouldn't believe," General Motors Chief Executive Dan Akerson said during a roundtable event Wednesday.

-Shares of Japan's GS Yuasa Corp (6674.T), which makes batteries for the 787, fell sharply for a second day on Wednesday.
+Shares of Japan's GS Yuasa Corp, which makes batteries for the 787, fell sharply for a second day on Wednesday.

-Before Wednesday, Boeing had said little about the problems, though some of its most critical customers, like the CEO of Qatar Airways, have come to its defence.
+Before Wednesday, Boeing had said little about the problems, though some of its most critical customers, like the CEO of Qatar Airways, have come to its defense.

 Qatar Airways, the largest customer of the Dreamliner in the Middle East with an order for up to 60 of the aircraft, currently has five 787 jets.
 CEO Akbar al-Baker said the airline had no other issues since noting an electrical problem on one of its jets in December.